brunokrp/ai-protectionism/README.md

 ## Conclusions and next steps
 The convergence of artificial intelligence and economic nationalism signals a transformative trend in global governance, trade, and technological development.
 This project’s analysis, leveraging natural language processing techniques and advanced classification models, has provided nuanced insights into how protectionist rhetoric and measures are embedded within AI policy frameworks worldwide.
 The results reveal regional variation in the prevalence of protectionist policies, with Western, Eastern and Southern Asia emerging as the most protectionist, while regions like South America and Africa showed minimal engagement with such measures.

 Further research is necessary to expand the model devised here.
 Three possible approaches would be to include country-level analyses, time series analyses, and other correlational assessments, such as investigating the correlation between the maturity of the AI sector in a country and its level of protectionism.
 Regarding the model itself, it would be crucial to pursue higher levels of robustness; one option would be to invert what was done in section 3.2.
 Instead of using the GTA dataset to infer which policy is protectionist, one could use the DPA dataset to infer whether a policy is related to the AI sector, and then deploy it to identify which policies are related to the sector in the GTA dataset.
-However, n important limitation is this approach is that it does not quantify the intensity of the protectionist policy adopted: whether it is a 100% tariff or a 5% tariff on a certain product, it still counts as the same.
+However, an important limitation for this approach is that it does not quantify the intensity of the protectionist policy adopted: whether it is a 100% tariff or a 5% tariff on a certain product, it still counts as the same.

 There is still a lot to be done to advance this agenda, but the findings here already highlight important facts.
 First, it shows that policy struggles with AI policy's dual nature: as a tool for economic development and innovation and as a source of geopolitical and economic tension.
 It also demonstrates that terms like "competition" appear as weak indicators of protectionism and that more robust models can classify policies based on contextual cues, offering a more robust understanding of the strategies employed by governments.
 And finally, it showcases a clear picture of tech-driven protectionism, which should be further studied.